-Marketers target children and adolescents with ads for energy drinks.
-And young people have high levels of energy drink consumption.
+Energy drink marketing targets children, teens and young adults with ads.
+And children and adolescents have high levels of energy drink consumption.
 But the American Academy of Pediatrics does not recommend using them.

 What can you do to boost your energy instead of turning to energy drinks?

 Dr. Ruha said to improve your energy levels, you should get enough rest and stay well hydrated with water or sports drinks.
 For most people, plain water is the best choice for hydration.
 Exercising regularly and eating a healthy, balanced diet can also help.
 “That’s the best way to stay energized,” she said.